fortifiedid/ena-specifications/ena-oauth2-profile.md

 - The authorization server MAY include authentication information claims, as described in Section 2.2.1 of \[[RFC9068](#rfc9068)\], if the protected resource requires this information to grant access based on the access token.

-- The authorization server MAY include identity claims about the resource owner (user) in the JWT.
+- The authorization server MAY include identity claims about the resource owner/user in the JWT.
 However, an authorization server MUST NOT include identity information in an access token if any of the intended audiences is not authorized to receive that information.
 This authorization requirement also applies to the client, since it has the ability to access the access token.
 How this authorization is maintained is out of scope for this profile.<br /><br />Also see [Section 9.2, Using OpenID Connect Identity Scopes](#using-openid-connect-identity-scopes).

 - The authorization server MUST limit the inclusion of user identity claims in access tokens to only those claims required by the protected resource to make its access decision.